 The Consoleet project provides OTF vector versions of all those sizes and weights, both with traditional jagged edges and smoothened diagonals (using N2 vectorizer from vfontas).

-Archeology note: VileR pointed out a historic IBM font package by the name of HOWARD The Font 3.61, which contained neil14.fnt, neil16.fnt, and Terminus-14/16 incorporates the general square-geometric look and some sharp edges (cf. C,D,M,W glyphs). neil12 ans Terminus-12 however are quite unlike each other.
+Archeology note: VileR pointed out a historic IBM font package by the name of HOWARD The Font 3.61, which contained neil14.fnt, neil16.fnt.
+Terminus-14/16 looks has a similar square-geometric look and some sharp edges (cf. C,D,M,W glyphs), but is ultimately subtly different. neil12 and Terminus-12 however are quite unlike each other.

 Download